azathothes/Study/README.md

 # Study
-all the tech i learned
+all the tech i've learned